 Fort Magruder Hotel

-The Fort Magruder Hotel is where paranormal stay go for chilling Civil War ghost stories and encounters.
-The hotel directly faces historic Civil War battlefields and features authentic cannons throughout the property.
+The Fort Magruder Hotel is where fans of the paranormal go for chilling Civil War ghost stories and encounters.
+This chilling hotel directly faces historic Civil War battlefields and features authentic cannons throughout the property.
 Guests have reported the ghosts of Confederate Soldiers perched on their beds at night and roaming their hotel rooms, along with hearing chilling sounds throughout the night.
 Could you make it through an entire night at this haunted Williamsburg hotel?

 King’s Arm Tavern